atodorov/atodorov.github.com/source/_posts/2013-07-20-text-to-speech-for-bulgarian.markdown

 ---

 I've been exploring text-to-speech synthesizers for Bulgarian in the past few weeks.
 I found only three.
-Here is my review and oppinion about two competitive companies, one of which lost me as a client.
+Here is my review and opinion about two competitive companies, one of which lost me as a client.

 eSpeak